Dayanand-Chinchure/gcr-upload-action/README.md

-# Google Cloud Container Registry Docker Push
+# GCR Docker Push

-Github action to push a docker image to [Google Cloud's Container Registry](https://cloud.google.com/container-registry).
+Github action to push a docker image to GCR

 ## Prerequisites

-Set up the following resources manually in the Cloud Console or use a tool like [Terraform](https://www.terraform.io).

-* Enable Container Registry API
 * Create Service Account with Role `Storage Admin` and export a new JSON key.